ni-io/mcl-brand-sentiment-/README.md

 <br/>

-## Credits & Links
+### Credits & Links
-### What is Flask?
+#### What is Flask?
 ---
-[Flask](https://www.palletsprojects.com/p/flask/) is a lightweight WSGI web application framework.
-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
-It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.
+[Flask](https://www.palletsprojects.com/p/flask/) is a lightweight WSGI web application framework with the ability to scale up to complex applications.
+The framework began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.

-### What is a dashboard?
+#### What is a dashboard?
 ---
 A [dashboard](https://en.wikipedia.org/wiki/Dashboard_(business)) is a set of pages that are easy to read and offer information to the user in real-time regarding their business.
 A dashboard usually consists of graphical representations of the current status and trends within an organization.
 Having a well-designed dashboard will give you the possibility to act and make informed decisions based on the data that your business provides - *definition provided by [Creative-Tim - Free Dashboard Templates](https://www.creative-tim.com/blog/web-design/free-dashboard-templates/?ref=appseed)*.

-### Ackknowledgements
+#### Ackknowledgements
 ---
 **[Chulong-Li](https://github.com/Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition)**, a Data Scientist out of Ohio State, created an amazing real-time interactive web app; based on data pipelines using streaming Twitter data, automated sentiment analysis and MySQL/PostgreSQL database (Deployed on Heroku). **[As author on Medium](https://medium.com/@ChulongLi)** he outlined a complimentary project overview, plus tutorial, to get you "zero-to-dash-hero"👍